pragyarathore73/STOP-WATCH/README.md

-# STOP-WATCH
+# Stopwatch
-Developed a web-based Stopwatch using HTML, CSS, and JavaScript with real-time timer functionality.
+A simple stopwatch built with HTML, CSS, and JavaScript.

+🚀 Features
+Start, Stop, Reset

+Millisecond precision

+Clean UI with blurred background

+🛠️ Usage
+Open index.html in a browser and use the buttons to control the timer.

+📸 Screenshot

+(./screenshot.png)